OpenTreeOfLife/opentree/README.md

 Installation
 ============
 Instructions coming soon.
-This is a webl2py application, so if you make a link in a web2py/applications directory to this directory you should see this app (see the phylografter instructions in the meantime for more details about using web2py).
+The contents of webapp are a web2py application, so if you make a link in a web2py/applications directory to the webapp directory, you should see this app (see the phylografter instructions in the meantime for more details about using web2py).

 Subdirectories